JimmeeX/ur5_t2_4230/Comp_Vision_&_Image_Processing/Image_Processing/README.md

 Image Processing contains the MATLAB code responsible for feature identification and isolation

-READING IMAGE DATA FROM ROS
+READING IMAGE DATA FROM ROS:
 Use Get_XY_Gazebo.m to connect to the ROS environment
 - Remember to check and change IP address as necessary